 Respect and tolerance, or insults and harassment?

-These are very topical issues that all places of work have to work with regularly, with prevention in mind.
+These are very topical issues that all places of work have to deal with regularly, with prevention in mind.

 It goes without saying for most people that they should respect others, but harassment occurs every day at many places of work.
 This has become quite clear, not least due to #MeToo and recent media reports.
 The extent of the issue indicates that no industry is without problems.